ronakupadhyaya/Horizons-week-03/day3/guestbook/README.md

 ### Styling requirements

 Use bootstrap to create all the pages.

-* Hint: Download the bootstrap library and add the javascript/css files to their respective folders inside the public/ folder. add them by linking them on the header partial for all pages, available at `views/layouts/partials/head.hbs`.
-Link them in the format:
+* Hint: Download the bootstrap library and add the js/css files to their respective folders inside the `public/` folder.
+This will make them accessible on the page.
-`<link rel="stylesheet" href="/stylesheets/style.css"></link>`

-Views:
+There are three views (i.e. pages) in this app:

-1. Login view -> login.hbs
+1. Login view -> `views/login.hbs`
-1. View posts view -> posts.hbs
+1. View posts view -> `views/posts.hbs`
-1. Create post view -> post_form.hbs
+1. Create post view -> `views/post_form.hbs`

 For login + create post forms use validation and display errors.

 ### Bonus Section:

-Render markdown posts using [Marked](https://github.com/chjj/marked)
+Render Markdown posts using [Marked](https://github.com/chjj/marked)

-Guestbook admin page
+Implement a Guestbook Admin Interface that can modify or delete posts:
 1. Edit post
 1. Delete single post
 1. Delete all posts by author